, a foreign character will normally speak Japanese flawlessly, unless the plot depends on a language barrier.

 - Another oddity is from the dub.
 When Mayu is chewing out Tina in English, she acquires a British accent, to indicate to the viewer that she's using actual English.
 When she's speaking normally (meaning, in Japanese) the accent is absent.
 Tina's hastily composed response is characterized by a strengthening of the southern accent used for her "Japanese" speech.

 - In Sailor Moon, there's a rich British gentleman who invites the Sailor Senshi for a party, but he speaks perfect Japanese.
-In the English dub, the gentleman's nationality is changed to French.
+In The Nineties English dub, the gentleman's nationality is changed to French.
 However, in such dubs as the Brazilian one, while the university's boys speak without an accent, the gentleman speaks with an over-the-top British accent.

 - Exception: South American immigrant Pedro in Excel♥Saga has a thick accent in both the original and the dub.